JSicilia/NameScoreTask/README.md

 Task notes before starting:

-Read the file and convert into an array
+Read the file and convert into an array.
 Function for calculating value.
 Correspond text values to numeric..
 A=1, B=2 etc Create seperate array for the values that were created.
 Potentially??
 Could refer to later for more expansion to task?
 Display sorted names with position?
 Print score at end.

+After task:

 Challenges: